Lemon Butter Garlic Shrimp with Angel Hair Pasta

 The lemon adds a wonderful brightness to the dish and is a perfect complement to shrimp.
 And anything tossed in butter automatically tastes great.

-This simple garlic shrimp pasta calls for just seven basic ingredients.
+This simple shrimp and angel hair pasta calls for just seven basic ingredients.
 I have them on hand most of the time, and you likely do as well!

-To make this angel hair pasta with shrimp, you’ll need:
+To make this garlic lemon pasta with shrimp, you’ll need:

 - Angel hair pasta